-There is also an entire population of patients in whom it should ever be even considered:
+There is also an entire population of patients in whom it should never be even considered:

 Additonally, aminophylline interacts with a whole host of drugs, making its use a fiddly and complicated affair.
 It can even decrease the sedating effects of propofol.

 Some might say that the vasoconstricting effects of adrenaline are beneficial in asthma because they address the inflamed vascular engorgement of the bronchial lining.
+It may also have some kind of antihistamine effect (Baldwin et al, 1994).
 In early studies, it had compared favourably.
 However, well-designed trials which followed had demonstrated that it is no different to salbutamol in efficacy, and that salbutamol has fewer adverse events.

 IV or nebulised adrenaline is one of the things you try when you are truly stuck, and have nothing else to add to the management.